Select therapeutic use:

 Treatment of unresectable or metastatic melanoma with BRAF V600E mutation as detected by an FDA-approved test.
 Limitation of use: not for treatment of wild-type BRAF melanoma.

-Swallow whole. ≥18yrs: 960mg every 12hrs; until disease progression or unacceptable toxicity occurs.
+Swallow whole. ≥18yrs: 960mg every 12hrs; continue until disease progression or unacceptable toxicity.
 Concomitant strong CYP3A4 inducer: avoid; if unavoidable, increase dose by 240mg as tolerated.
 Dose modifications for adverse reactions: see full labeling.

 <18yrs: not established.